D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 #### Conversion Internal Process Interpretation

-During the model conversion stage, the floating-point model is transformed into the Horizon mixed heterogeneous model.
+During the model conversion stage, the floating-point model is transformed into the D-Robotics mixed heterogeneous model.
 In order to efficiently run this heterogeneous model on embedded devices, the model conversion focuses on solving two key issues: **input data processing** and **model optimization compilation**.
 This section will discuss these two key issues in detail.

-**Input Data Processing**: The Horizon X3 processor provides hardware-level support for certain types of model input pathways.
+**Input Data Processing**: The D-Robotics X3 processor provides hardware-level support for certain types of model input pathways.
 For example, in the case of the video pathway, the video processing subsystem provides functions such as image cropping, scaling, and other image quality optimization for image acquisition.
 The output of these subsystems is in the YUV420 NV12 format, while the algorithm models are typically trained on more common image formats such as BGR/RGB.

-Horizon provides the following solutions for this situation:
+D-Robotics provides the following solutions for this situation:

 1. Each converted model provides two types of descriptions: one for describing the input data of the original floating-point model (`input_type_train` and `input_layout_train`), and the other for describing the input data of the processor we need to interface with (`input_type_rt` and `input_layout_rt`).